25+ Chipotle Interview Questions and Best Sample Answers

-Answer: First of all, I think that Chipotle has always been known for its efficiency.
-This means that I want to provide a high-quality experience but I also want to serve our customers quickly.
-This includes the in-store lines and making sure customers are being handled according to store policy.
+Answer: First, I think that Chipotle has always been known for its efficiency.
+This means that I want to provide a high-quality experience, but I also want to quickly serve our customers.
+This includes the in-store lines and making sure customers are getting handled according to store policy.
 I would try to answer questions that any customer has.
 This includes questions about gift cards or purchases.
-As well as try to provide customers an answer on what type of extra's they had inside their orders to ensure that they are being checked-out properly while paying for their meal if I was operating as a cashier during that shift.
+As well as try to provide customers an answer on what type of extra's they had inside their orders.
+Mostly to ensure that they are checked-out properly while paying for their meal if I was operating as a cashier during that shift.

 How do you handle multitasking?

 Answer: I’m familiar with the need to multitask.
-I like to express when I’ve reached maximum capacity, so that other team members can better coordinate with myself.
+I like to express when I’ve reached maximum capacity, so that other team members can better coordinate with me.

 Do you have reliable transportation?

 Answer: I would first speak with the person and apologize for the mistake.
 Learn more about the error.
 And then try to correct it.